The 29th Street Mission is OPEN on Monday, Tuesday & Thursday 8:30 am – 11:00 am; CLOSED on Wednesday & Friday.

 Food Pantry and Clothes Closet

-The 29th Street Mission distributes food, used clothing and household items.
-We serve a clientele that has limited means of necessary food and clothing.
+The 29th Street Mission distributes food, garden produce, paper products and personal hygiene items.
+We serve a clientele that has limited means for obtaining these items.
 The mission is located in the Marion First Baptist Church at 1260 29th St in Marion, IA.
 We do not require a financial statement from our clients as we believe that it is between the clients and God as to the eligibility.
 We do request an ID on their first visit.

 Hours: 8:30 – 11 am Monday, Tuesday, Thursday